-A system of more than a hundred National Quality Registries provide the Swedish health care system with a unique opportunity to monitor quality and results.
+A system of around one hundred National Quality Registries provide the Swedish health care system with a unique opportunity to monitor quality and results.

 The registries contain individualized data about medical interventions, procedures and outcomes.
 They are integrated into clinical workflows and have the capacity to generate data in real time.